Migration from Exchange Server to Office 365

 The Source mailboxes step now allows you to include or exclude mailboxes by using multiple filters.
-You may, for example, include all users' mailboxes from a particular Organizational Unit or Active Directory group.
-By default program includes All users along with the Public Folders as it is a most common scenario.
+You can, for example, include all users' mailboxes from a particular Organizational Unit or Active Directory group.
+By default, the program includes All users along with the Public Folders as it is a most common scenario.
 Choose the mailboxes you want to migrate and proceed to the next step (Target mailboxes).

 After your connection is established, click Finish and proceed to the next step (Match mailboxes).

 Step 3: Match source and target mailboxes